dwrobel/flatcam/README.md

 - converted all ObjectUI entries to FCDoubleSpinner and FCSpinner
 - updated the translation files (~ 89% translation level)
 - changed the splash screen as it seems that FlatCAM beta will never be more than beta
+- changed some of the signals from returnPressed to editingFinished due of now using the SpinBoxes

 13.10.2019